Property Development Finance in a Tough Lending Market

 As well as reducing the required amount of input capital this can be an innovative way of incentivising suppliers to work harder and achieve the best outcomes for the project as they have ‘skin in the game’.
 This personalised interest can be a factor wholly absent in scenarios where the contractor or supplier has been paid in full and has no ongoing interest.

 Property development finance is just one part of the equation that is affected by your trading intention.
 Taxation is the other.
 Whether you are trading, or holding, will also effect your tax strategy.
 Further, if a developer plans to make a profit (which they should all be doing!) consideration should be given to how the profits will be distributed.
 Often distribution of profits needs to be optimised by a tax agent who can substantially reduce the personal tax liability of the individual by using a structure involving trusts and corporate entities.
 Importantly, the structures used for tax planning will normally have to be in place before a project is acquired (land purchased).
-The structure may also change which lenders are willing to provide finance to the project.
+The structure may also change which lenders are willing to provide finance to the project, once they have assessed the difficulty or ease of recourse.

 Taxation is an important consideration when getting involved in real estate development.
 It is highly advised to include a qualified tax professional in development planning from the start of the project.